-Social media is aggravating the persecution facing Christians in India, which is number 10 on the World Watch List
+Social media is increasingly being used by Hindu extremists in India to stir up hatred of Christians; the country is number 10 on the World Watch List

-When an extremist Hindu mob attacks Christians in India, one of the first things they’ll do is snatch the victims’ phones.
+The report explains that when an extremist Hindu mob attacks Christians in India, one of the first things they’ll do is snatch the victims’ phones.
 This is to stop them from documenting the incident as evidence against their attackers.
-However, the mob will take out their own phones and record the violence, before adding it to various social media platforms in way that serves their agenda.
+However, the mob will take out their own phones and record the violence, before adding it to various social media platforms.

 The driving force behind this is Hindutva, an ideology that disregards Indian Christians and Muslims (and other religious minorities) as true Indians because they have allegiances that lie outside India, and asserts the country should be purified of their presence.

-The report, based on research by the London School of Economics (LSE), outlines why Hindu extremists are using social media in their persecution of religious minorities.
+According to the report, the reasons why Hindu extremists are using social media in their persecution of religious minorities are multifaceted.

 First, it parades the perpetrators to other Hindutva groups and politicians, showcasing them as bold Hindu nationalists who are protecting Hinduism.
 Second, it lets the police know that they do not consider their actions unlawful.
 And third, it serves as a warning to other people affiliated with the victims.

 “When you go to this social media, for example WhatsApp, there's so many videos,” says an Open Doors local partner in India.
 “Very influential leaders talk about how Christianity is degrading the society.”